Amritsar - 3/21/1999

 The tranquility of the Golden Temple was a great break from the in-your-face hassles of the Hindu temples we've visited in other Indian cities: no beggars, nobody trying to sell us anything, and no sounds except for the constant reading and singing of Sikh scriptures by holy men in the inner sanctum.
 And no tourists -- people would stare openly at us, and some people would walk right up and take our picture, giggling and pointing.

 I decided it was my DAA baseball cap that made us stand out, so Saturday I bought a nice maroon turban.
-We attracted a crowd while the men in the turban shop tied it on my head, and then back at the Golden Temple we attracted even more stares than before, and at one point a group of young men walked up to me and shook my hand, and one said in perfect English, "My friends want to tell you that you are looking very smart" and then they all laughed.
+We attracted a crowd while the men in the turban shop tied it on my head, and then back at the Golden Temple we attracted even more stares than before, and at one point a group of young men walked up to me and one shook my hand and said, "My friends want to tell you that you are looking very smart" and then they all laughed.

 It turns out that we came to the Golden Temple at the best possible time in many years - a 4-year project to repair and polish every square inch was just completed this month, and Saturday there was a celebration of this event.
 Various Sikhs told us that it's never looked better than right now, and if we had come a few weeks earlier it would have been surrounded by scaffolding.
 Good timing.